 Similarly, when discussing “physical distancing” and the need for the same, start with a general discussion about germs.

 “Germs are so tiny you cannot see them with your eyes.
 These germs can make us sick if they enter our bodies.
 Sometimes, people do not know if they are carrying germs that make others sick.
 So that’s one reason why we’re all physical distancing.”

 - Measure a ribbon or string to 6 feet and place it on the floor so everyone can learn how far six feet is.
 Now remove the ribbon or string and have each family member guess how long six feet is.
 The closest guess is the winner.
 This is the ideal distance you must maintain when outside your home.

-- Cut out pictures of people from magazines and create an outdoors scene eon a sheet of paper.
-Stick these cut outs at appropriate distance keeping them as far apart as possible to signify social distancing.
+- Cut out pictures of people from magazines and create an outdoor scene on a sheet of paper.
+Stick these cutouts at an appropriate distance keeping them as far apart as possible to signify social distancing.

 - Use toys like stuffed animals to explain how physical distance is to be maintained.
 Kids learn very fast with role plays.
 Have your child set up a socially distant classroom with their stuffed animals and walk them through regular classroom scenarios, like getting up to sharpen a pencil to further cement the idea.

 4. Tell stories to younger kids